 An increasingly important factor in the stability of financial systems is their ability to be digitally resilient.
-Reading 71 presents some approaches and policy tools that financial regulators can use to respond to the risks in the area of digital resilience.
+Reading 9 presents some approaches and policy tools that financial regulators can use to respond to the risks around digital resilience.

 Readings for Current Issues in Financial Markets: